d-benvenuti/brexitVisualization/README.md

 -	Implemented multiple selection on the regions' map.
 -	Started implementing changes on the right chart for multiple selection: the first bar chart (the horizontal one) is now fully working, the second one is still WIP.
--	Improved performance: selecting an already selected region is no longer starting computations.
+-	Improved performance: selecting an already selected region is no longer triggering computations.

 # Todo